Gastric Bypass Surgery Post-Operative Diet

 - Sugar-Free Plain Yogurt (no fruit, no nuts)

 During this phase, the patient will begin to transition from clear liquids to soft foods (phase 3).
 During this stage, you should focus on having enough protein while still taking in at least 64 ounces.
 Aim for 60-70 grams a day or 75-80 if you are a male.

 NOTE: If you are lactose intolerant, you may substitute rice or soy milk for cow’s milk.

 Phase 3 Diet – Soft Foods

-This stage will incorporate soft foods into your diet and will last roughly 4-6 weeks, depending on your dietitian or nutritionist’s instructions.
+This stage will incorporate soft foods into your diet and will last roughly 4-6 weeks, depending on your nutritionist’s instructions.
 This phase will focus on eating at least 60 grams protein and consuming 550-700 calories per day.
 Aim for less than 40 grams of carbohydrates each day and less than 30 grams of fat.

 Make sure to avoid any red meat, Turkey, Chicken, Veal, bananas, pureed melons, or overcooked vegetables.